crypto-bonds/cryptobonds-web-server/README.md

 # Hyperledger CryptoBonds
-## Front End

-Our Django project is deployed on Heroku and is active under this link https://crypto-bonds.herokuapp.com/cryptoserver/

-## Description

 CryptoBonds is a blockchain application that was built using Hyperledger Sawtooth.
 The goal of the project is to make a stable coin with its value linked to real life company bonds.
 CryptoBonds acts as a clearing firm and monitors transactions between the banks and the traders.
 Traders are able to exchange cryptobonds and other cryptocurrencies with other users.

+CryptoBonds is developed [by five people](https://github.com/crypto-bonds/crypto-bonds-server/graphs/contributors) at HackIllinois 2019, with the help of various mentors.

+## Front-End

+Our Django project is deployed on Heroku and is active under this link https://crypto-bonds.herokuapp.com/cryptoserver/

 ## Installation